-Kia Ora members and friends!
-We need your help to save our New Zealand organic heritage Seed and Tree collection by 31st January 2014.
-We are asking for your support via our Adopt a Square Metre campaign to secure the land the New Zealand organic heritage seed collection grows on before we lose it.
+We need your help to save New Zealand’s largest organic heritage or heirloom Seed and Tree collection by 6th June 2014.
+We are asking for your support for this campaign to secure the land the New Zealand organic heritage seed collection grows on before we lose it.

 Background: 30 years of organic heritage seed saving

-- enough area for our collections, growing areas, forest gardens, isolation gardens and nursery,
+- enough area for our collections, growing areas, forest gardens, isolation gardens ( super important) and nursery,

 - isolation from horticulture and GE crops,